skuttleman/defacto/README.md

     (let [result (async/<! (http-fn {...}))
           ;; deref-ing the store is NOT reactive and can be used inside command handlers current-db @store
-          ;; query the db directly instead of using subscriptions page-data (defacto/query-responder current-db [::page-data])]
+          ;; then you can query the db directly instead of using reactive subscriptions page-data (defacto/query-responder current-db [::page-data])]
       (do-something-with page-data)
       (if (= 200 (:status result))